fangnandu/Animated-Choropleth-Map--Renter-Behavior--Philadelphia/README.md

-# Rent-Behavior-Preference-Change-Map-In-Philadelphia
+# animated choropleth map of philadelphia (census tract level)

-# Create an animated choropleth map of philadelphia( census tract level)
+## Rent-Behavior-Preference-Change-Map-In-Philadelphia

 ## topic: tenure situation :the percentage of house renter occupied
 - time series : 2010 :2016 ( no earlier than 2010, in case of changing census boundaries)